Book 2 in The Penningtons series

 “Bennet skillfully weaves mystery, political history, and romance together in this captivating novel.
 She surprises the reader by including in this story with its threads of grief, guilt, and grimness a couple of humorous scenes that reminded me of my favorite scene in Georgette Heyer’s The Unknown Ajax.
 But I think her finest achievement is the heroine who remains unconventional to the end even when she cooperates in the most conventional of romance fiction’s elements: the HEA.” — Janga at Heroes and Heartbreakers

 “A Man Without a Mistress, the second of Bliss Bennet’s Pennington series, is savvy, sensual and engrossing, and manages a spot-on balance of realism and buoyancy.
-The hero and heroine are refreshingly equal in all but their gender — they’re a couple of resourceful, damaged, wry, intelligent, lonely and delightful messes.” — Kathy Altman, USA Today’s Happily Ever After Blog
+The hero and heroine are refreshingly equal in all but their gender — they’re a couple of resourceful, damaged, wry, intelligent, lonely and delightful messes.” — Kathy Altman, USA Today’s Happy Ever After Blog

 “Now that Miss Bates has read Bliss Bennet’s second romance novel, she can place her in histrom-world with Rose Lerner, Cecelia Grant, and recent discovery Blythe Gifford.
 They all have the rare, and becoming rarer, ability to create main characters who reflect their times and are in turn uniquely likable themselves.
 Their main characters’ constraints are not solely those of personality or circumstance, but political, economic, social, and/or gender strictures.
 Bennet creates creatures of their time and yet uniquely themselves, approachable and sympathetic to the reader.” —Miss Bates Reads Romance